Take a fresh look at your lifestyle.

 Pride Price vs. Dowry: Understanding the Differences

-When discussing pride price in Igbo culture, it’s essential to distinguish it from the concept of dowry, which is prevalent in many other cultures.
+When discussing pride price in Igbo culture, it’s important to distinguish it from the concept of dowry, which is prevalent in many other cultures.

 A comparison chart of pride price and dowryby Ilia Bronskiy (https://unsplash.com/@idbronskiy)